4K4-ViP3R/ShellCode/README.md

-# ShellCode
+ShellCode

 What is ShellCode?

-There are no any similarity between shellcode and shell scripting.
+There is no any similarity between shellcode and shell scripting.
 Then why shellcode?
 Shellcode is an instance of a command line interpreter that use to exploit existing vulnerabilities in the target system or a program to get remote shell.
 Attackers could use that remote shell to access and more interaction with the victim's system (Target System).
 It is very simple.
-Using several lines of code we can gain the new remote shell from the victim's machine.
+Using several lines of code, we can gain the new remote shell from the victim's machine.
 Spawning new remote shell is a very lightweight process and very efficient.

 #include <stdio.h>
 int main()